FlyingWalross/TradingCardGame/documentation/documentation.md

 The admin also has the ability to create new cards for the shop.
 In this case, the price for the card can be manually set by the admin.

-In addition to the predefinded REST API routes, the following routes were added for the shop:
+In addition to the predefined REST API routes, the following routes were added for the shop:

     GET   /shop                                 -> Get all shop offers POST  /shop/quote  (cardId in request body) -> Get price quote for card